rthorst/TwitterSentiment/README.md

 * A deep learning-based model of sentiment.
 VADERSent performs well on social media but represents text as a collection of words.
 Much of the meaning of text comes also from the high-level organization of these words, such as syntax, a property better captured by deep learning models of sentiment which learn to represent sentences as a sequence of words.

 * A better explanatory model.
-TwitterSent displays some of the most highly valenced words, but an even better explanation would detect some of the most highly diagnostic tweets.
+TwitterSent displays some of the most highly valenced words, but better explanatory approaches should be possible.
+For example, the most diagnostic tweets could be detected.